nllpw/nllpw-org-gatsby/src/pages/workshop/call.md

 ## Goal

-Following the success of the first four editions of the NLLP workshop (NAACL 2019, KDD 2020, EMNLP 2021, EMNLP 2022), we aim to bring researchers and practitioners from NLP, machine learning and other artificial intelligence disciplines together with legal practitioners and researchers.
+Following the success of the first five editions of the NLLP workshop (NAACL 2019, KDD 2020, EMNLP 2021, EMNLP 2022, EMNLP 2023), we aim to bring researchers and practitioners from NLP, machine learning and other artificial intelligence disciplines together with legal practitioners and researchers.
 We welcome submissions describing original work on legal data, as well as data with legal relevance, such as:

 - Applications of NLP to legal tasks including, but not limited to:
   - Legal Citation Resolution